 Retiring and transferring or selling your family business or family farm?
 This is a great time to think about how you can use some of the wealth that has grown over the years through your hard work to create a significant legacy for our Catholic family.
 It is possible in many cases to work with your legal advisors and accountants to create a gift during the transfer or sale of a business that will provide substantial tax-relief.

-These gifts require some time for discussion and collaborative planning, so please consider mentioning your interest in creating a charitable gift to your professional advisors early in the process and be sure to contact Please contact Barry Wood at 306 352-1651 x 218 or bwoodarchregina [dot] sk [dot] ca to discuss possible options and how you would like your gift used to build our Catholic family.
+These gifts require some time for discussion and collaborative planning, so please consider mentioning your interest in creating a charitable gift to your professional advisors early in the process and be sure to contact Barry Wood at 306 352-1651 Ext.
+218 or bwoodarchregina [dot] sk [dot] ca to discuss possible options and how you would like your gift used.